 What is the best stairlift for me?
 Should I buy a seated stairlift, perched stairlift, or buy a standing stairlift?

 This completely depends on the size of the space you want to leave for the stairlift.
 If you have a wide range of stairs with the perfect accommodation, then you can simply order a seated stairlift.
 They are scientifically the best ones as the Centre of Gravity is the lowest, in this case.
 For added safety, you can opt for a seat belt as well.
-But remember, when you have a narrow space, you have to choose a standing chairlift.
+But remember, when you have a narrow space, you have to choose a standing stair lift.